Averbea/AdventOfCode/readme.md

 python update.py
 ```

+### configuring the template
+The code template can be modified by changing `template.py`
 ### Users Parameters
 The only important parameter is your **SESSION_ID**, which has to be set correctly for the script to download your personnal problems input.
 To recover your session: